BAMresearch/aRTist-handbook/docs/_sources/tutorial_xray_source.rst.txt

 Spot Size & Spot Type
 ^^^^^^^^^^^^^^^^^^^^^

-To simulate X-ray spots, *aRT*\ ist's approach is to place several point sources in the rectangular 2D source region.
+To simulate X-ray spots, |artist|'s approach is to place several point sources in the rectangular 2D source region.
 In the *Focal spot* settings group of the *Source*, you can set the :guilabel:`Size [mm]` of this rectangular region.
 The number of point sources can be set under :guilabel:`Spot type`.
 If you set a single integer, the point sources will be distributed in a random pattern, but optimized such that points are not too close to each other (`Poisson Disc Sampling <https://en.wikipedia.org/wiki/Supersampling#Poisson_disk>`__).
 You can also choose a regular grid by entering two integers separated by an :code:`x`.

 You can either choose pre-defined spot types from the drop-down menu, or enter your own numbers and grid sizes.